Record-breaking NRMP Match produces 7,132 new DO residents | LEARN MORE

 A step-by-step guide through the process of obtaining AOA recognition for your ACGME or military residency training program.

 If you completed residency or fellowship training in an ACGME program, applying for AOA recognition of your training allows you to be eligible for AOA board certification in your specialty.
-You’ll also need to obtain AOA training recognition if you:
+You’ll also need to obtain it if you plan to practice in Pennsylvania, since this state requires DOs to have completed an OGME-1 year in order to become licensed.
+(Michigan, Oklahoma, and Florida no longer require DOs to have completed an AOA-approved internship for licensure.)

 Select an option below to view step-by-step processes for obtaining AOA recognition for your training.

-If you completed your first year of residency in an ACGME-accredited program and plan to obtain AOA board certification or practice medicine in Pennsylvania, Florida, or Oklahoma, here’s the process you’ll need to follow.Read more
+If you completed your first year of residency in an ACGME-accredited program and plan to practice medicine in Pennsylvania, here’s the process you’ll need to follow.Read more

-If you want to enter an AOA-approved residency program, pursue AOA board certification, or practice medicine in Pennsylvania or Florida, you’ll need AOA recognition of your ACGME or federal/military PGY1 year.
+If you want to pursue AOA board certification, or practice medicine in Pennsylvania, you’ll need AOA recognition of your ACGME or federal/military PGY1 year.

-To meet state licensure requirements, DOs in Pennsylvania and Florida must either complete an AOA rotating internship or obtain AOA recognition for their ACGME or federal/military PGY1 year.
+To meet state licensure requirements, DOs in Pennsylvania must either complete an AOA rotating internship or obtain AOA recognition for their ACGME or federal/military PGY1 year.

-The West Virginia Board of Osteopathic Medicine requires an AOA-approved internship, but will accept an ACGME internship if the applicant also completes 40 hours of Category 1-A CME in osteopathic medicine.
+The West Virginia Board of Osteopathic Medicine requires an AOA-approved internship, but will accept an ACGME internship if the applicant gets their ACGME PGY1 year recognized by the AOA or if the applicant also completes 40 hours of Category 1-A CME in osteopathic medicine.
 Ten of the 40 hours required must be in osteopathic manipulative treatment.

-The verification letter must be mailed to the AOA by the program.
-Verification letters should be written on institutional letterhead and include the signature of the program director or director of medical education.
+The verification letter should be emailed to email@example.com by the program.
+Verification letters must be written on institutional letterhead and include the signature of the program director.

 A certificate of attendance must be provided to the AOA for any conferences you attend.